Rohanberiwal/BioInformatics-R/Assignments /Cystic Fibrosis.md

 # Some common CFTR modulators

 CFTR modulators are medications used to treat cystic fibrosis (CF) by targeting the underlying genetic defect in the CFTR gene.
-Here's an explanation of some commonly used CFTR modulators:
+CFTR modulators revolutionize CF treatment by targeting the underlying genetic defect, improving CFTR protein function, alleviating symptoms, and reducing disease progression.
+Some of them ar :

 1. **Ivacaftor (Kalydeco):**
    - Ivacaftor is a CFTR potentiator that enhances the function of defective CFTR protein.